 Jump to: Privatization of Social Security

 Privatization of Medicare means changing Medicare from a guaranteed benefits program for seniors into a premium assistance program (a voucher or coupon) to help seniors buy their own health insurance from a private health insurance company.
-There would no longer a guarantee that senior citizens have health care, because it shifts the cost burden the open market – to insurance companies – where profits of the insurance companies are required or else those insurance companies go out of business.
+There would no longer a guarantee that senior citizens have health care, because it shifts the negotiating power the open market – to insurance companies – where profits of the insurance companies are required or else those insurance companies go out of business.
+Medicare create the leverage necessary to keep costs of services low because it “negotiates” lower rates using the power of the millions of people who are on it – like a union for medical care.
+Take that power away, and every senior citizen loses that leverage and rates go up.
 That’s why Medicare was created in the first place: because the costs to insure seniors are very, very high (it’s not a bad thing, it’s just what is) and health insurance providers cannot profit from policies where they have to pay out a lot in health care costs.

 Medicare is basically a single payer system: the US government, and people are guaranteed certain medical services.
 Since it’s not about profit, the focus is on health care and reducing costs, not profits and and dividends of insurance companies.
 Single payer allows a country to focus on what it should be: health care, rather than health insurance.